Accounting Journal Entries: Definition, How-to, and Examples

 Regular reviews and reconciliations help catch these issues early.

-Best Practices for Managing Journal Entries
+What are the Best Practices for Managing Journal Entries?

 • Standardize recurring journal entries